 Whistleblowing

-The Group has had in place for several years a whistleblowing policy which sets out the formal process by which any employee of the Group may, in confidence, raise concerns about possible improprieties in financial reporting or other matters.
+The Group has had a whistleblowing policy in place for many years which sets out the formal process by which any employee of the Group may, in confidence, raise concerns about possible improprieties in financial reporting or other matters, via a whistleblowing hotline.
 Whistleblowing is a standing item on the Board’s agenda with updates provided at each meeting.
-During 2021 no matters were raised.
+During 2024 no matters were raised via the hotline (2023: none).